anschnapp/move-less/README.md

 After such an action the folding will be immediately removed.
 It is only intended to be used for navigation without moving.

+## Customizing the navigation shortcuts

+The key bindings mentioned above are controlled by the `g:MoveLess#Mappings` variable, which is a dictionary of actions and their activation keys.

+Below is the DEFAULT dictionary, for reference.

+{
+    'FoldDown': 'j',
+    'FoldUp': 'k',
+    'UnfoldDown': 'J',
+    'UnfoldUp': 'K',
+    'FoldUpAndDownK1': 'l',
+    'FoldUpAndDownK2': 'H',
+    'UnfoldUpAndDownK1': 'h',
+    'UnfoldUpAndDownK2': 'L',
+    'StopMoveLess': 'p',
+    'UndoMoveLess': "\<Esc>"
+}

+To modify any of those shortcuts, simply set the variable in your .vimrc with only the keys you want to override.
+Example:

+let g:MoveLess#Mappings =
+  \   {
+  \     'FoldDown': 'i',
+  \     'FoldUp': 'o',
+  \     'UnfoldDown': 'I',
+  \     'UnfoldUp': 'O',
+  \     'StopMoveLess': 'L',
+  \     'UndoMoveLess': 'U'
+  \ }

 ## Scenarios, how this plugin might help you
 ### Faster navigaton without move
 Let's pretend our cursor is in the middle of a huge file (300 lines) lets say line number 150.
 And then we are searching for a function.
 But we are not sure about the function name, we are not even sure if it's located inside the current file at all.